 From Coos Bay – From the south end of Coos Bay, head 4 miles south on US 101 and turn left onto Coos-Sumner Lane.
 Continue on for 7.6 miles.
 Turn left onto Blue Ridge Road.
 (BLM Rd. # 26-12-4.2).
 Continue on for 2.4 miles and turn right onto Road # 26-12-35.0.
 Go 0.1 mile and turn right onto Road # 26-12-35.1.
 Go 0.9 mile and turn left onto Road # 26-12-35.4.
 Continue on 0.3 mile to the parking area.

 Winchester Trail System

 The Winchester Trail System was originally envisioned as a 30 mile system of trails for use by hikers, equestrians and off road ATV’s.
 However, today, the system is limited to 17 miles and is used mostly by mountain bikers and Class III ATVs (off road motorcycles).
 The trails are dirt with lots of ruts, roots and the terrain is steep, making it perfect for those up to the challenge.
 The trails are now maintained by volunteers but the signage is not up to date.
-A still useful, but somewhat out of date trail map is available for download.

 This is an active logging area, so look out for trail closures.
 The gravel roads are not to be used for recreation, except for short distances to connect to the trails.